Skip to content

 Labels

-A-lint Area: Lints (warnings about flaws in source code) such as unused_mut.
-C-future-incompatibility Category: Future-incompatibility lints C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.
+A-lints Area: Lints (warnings about flaws in source code) such as unused_mut.
+C-future-incompatibility Category: Future-incompatibility lints C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.

 Comments